University of California-San Diego logo

 Rady School of Management

-Recognized globally for its faculty research and alumni entrepreneurship, and ranked first nationally in intellectual capital.
+Recognized 17th globally for faculty research and 8th for alumni entrepreneurship (2014 Financial Times), and 1st nationally in intellectual capital (2014 Bloomberg Businessweek).

 💊